Kawartha ATV Association

 In the spring of 1998, three Kawartha Lakes residents were discussing their recent ATV rides.
 During the course of that conversation the idea for a club was born.
 The first members called themselves the Kawartha Trail Riders, created a club logo, and ordered some hats.
 Club numbers grew quickly to 50.
-Today the club, now includes men, women, and youth – more than 900 members strong.
-Membership is expected to surpass 1,000 well before the end of this decade.
+Today the club, now includes men, women, and youth – more than 2000 members strong!

 The popularity of ATVs brought about increased calls for regulations, safety, and trails.
 These complexities led the club to focus more on its organizational priorities, both to increase its visibility and build credibility.
 Collectively, those efforts were centred on attracting riders, creating partnerships, and building into the trail system.
 Numerous political and legal issues led the club to become an official Chapter of the Haliburton ATV Association (HATVA) in 2003.
 By 2006 and through 2007, there were several calls from members to further support the trail network in the Kawartha Lakes.
 Soon thereafter, local riders split from the HATVA and formed the Kawartha ATV Association (KATVA).